Schwitzd/IaC-HomeK3s/README.md

 - [ ] Migrate all deployments to **Argo CD** (in progress)
 - [ ] Remove all deprecated codes and files (in progress)
+- [ ] Manager Argo CD with Argo CD & what is DEX?
 - [ ] All SVC should be in dual-stuck
 - [ ] Write a desciption on all Ciliun policies and harmonize egress/ingress order and descriptions
 - [ ] Add `revisionHistoryLimit` on my Helm charts